 We love to use bay leaves in cooking for its taste and fragrance, but roaches hate them.
 They just can’t stand the smell.
 We can exploit this to drive them out, or keep them away.
 All you have to do is place the leaves around nests, high-traffic areas (as in it gets a lot of roaches coming through) and possible entry points.
 You can use fresh leaves, or dry leaves.
 Crushing dry leaves into a powder releases a much stronger smell.

 If you’re going to use bay leaves, don’t make the mistake of buying it locally from your local spice aisle.
 You’ll going to waste a lot of money paying around $4/$5 for a few leaves (usually less than 1 oz).
 Buy it in bulk online to save yourself quite a bit of money.
 How much money do you save if you buy it in bulk online instead?
 Let’s say you pay $4 for 1 oz locally.
 To buy one pound locally, that would cost you $64.
-If you were to buy online in bulk, you can buy 1 pound of organic bay leaves for just a little under $20.
+If you were to buy online in bulk, you can buy 1 pound of organic bay leaves for a fraction of that cost.

 I personally prefer to keep my bay leaves for cooking.
 If you’re mind is set on something natural, try the Eco Defense Home Pest Spray, an all natural roach repellent spray.
 It’s safe to use around pets and kids; it will even kill roaches and other insect pests on contact.